 Corners of main streets and aqueduct districts in almost every Central American country is tempting to be tracked down where they are teeming with beautiful and atmospheric buildings, along with some semblance of a typical local life.
 However, it’s not very good to stroll down these pathways alone, especially in big cities, unless you want to come across gang members.

 In Central America, don’t go to a place because you found a brilliant photo from where.
-Instead, go to any site after reading comments on the traveling groups, or leave a question on Facebook to see if anyone has any insight into the safety of the remote location you intend to visit.
+Instead, go to any site after reading comments on the travelling groups, or leave a question on Facebook to see if anyone has any insight into the safety of the remote location you intend to visit.

-- Do not schedule your trip until you have reviewed the most recent news
+- Do not schedule your trip until you have reviewed the most recent news.

 It would be a great idea to follow the current events of Central America before even reserving your flight or accommodation or before deciding on heading to this exciting part of the world.
 In such a continent like here, some events strike abruptly; however, some signs of unrest can get easily noticed before the tragedy spirals out of control, like protests, long lines waiting for fuel, or skirmishes between tribes.

-Okay, then you have arrived here… can you go freely without caring about anything at all?
+Okay, then, you have arrived here… can you go freely without caring about anything at all?